nestjsx/nestjs-flub/README.md

  copy `/src/themes/error.default.mustache` and play

  ## TODO
 - [ ] Write Tests
 - [ ] list syntax required

  ## Contributing

-you are welcome with this project for contributing,
+You are welcome with this project for contributing,
 If you have new themes just make a new PR with and simple image for the theme

 ## Global filters